adourish/robodog/README.md

-# robotdog
+# robodog

 # About

-Robot Dog is a UI to call openai GPT models and is built using React, TypeScript, and Webpack.
+Robodog is a UI to call openai GPT models and is built using React, TypeScript, and Webpack.

 # Features